andreapollastri/cipi/README.md

 - More control on deploy flow in panel
 - Slack integration
 - Cloudflare integration
-- Digital Ocean integration
+- AWS, Digital Ocean and other providers integration
-- AWS integration
 - AWS s3 site backup
+- File manager into panel
+- Shell terminal into panel
+- Site HD space, resources and trafic limits
+- Performance improvements

 ## Contributing
 Thank you for considering contributing to the Cipi Project (code, issues, feedbacks, stars, promo, money, beers) :)